paramireze/paramireze.github.io/_posts/2018-05-05-weather-preference.markdown

 categories: "Android development"
 ---

-In this exercise, we further customize the users preference expience by giving them control of two important features.
-A) they are able to set the location in which the default weather app receives its data.
-B) Users are able to set the unit of meaturement for temperature.
-Like always, I am learning and enjoy using graphs to organize my thoughts.
-WIthout further ado
+In this exercise, we allow users to use preferences to determine where they want to get their weather data from.
+Much like previous exercises, we will be using the `SharedPreferences` api to handle storing and communicating data.
+Our jobs will be to correctly set up the files and call the well documented methods to do the work for us.

 ![Location Preference]({{ "/assets/android/may/preference_diagram.png" }})

 Looking at the image in the diagram, you will see the location isset to `Mountain View, CA 94043`.
 Where is the app getting that information from?
 Equally important is what happens when you change that location and click `ok`?
 In this post, we will be exploring that because that is the main focus of the exercise.